Managing small-acreage horse farms in Central and Eastern Oregon

 Seven steps to a safe, efficient, environmentally friendly horse farm

 The problems noted in “Poor conditions on horse farms affect animals, people and wildlife” are common on small-acreage horse farms.
-The grazing habits and activity of horses can quickly lead to pastures and a farm that are “beat up.”
+The grazing habits and activity of horses can lead to overgrazed pastures.
 The techniques discussed in this publication will reduce this damage.
 Follow these seven steps to improve your farm:

-These steps are management practices that together promote a well-managed, sustainable farm that cycles nutrients, protects soil and improves water quality, while providing an attractive, efficient environment for horses and people.
+Together, these management practices will promote a well-managed, sustainable farm that cycles nutrients, protects soil and improves water quality, while providing an attractive, efficient environment for horses and people.

-Many pastures in Central and Eastern Oregon suffer from overgrazing.
-Repeated heavy grazing removes too much of the plants’ leaves, weakens the root structure and makes regrowth difficult.
-As a result, less forage is available for grazing, and pastures are vulnerable to weed invasion, dusty or muddy conditions and soil erosion.
+Many pastures in Central and Eastern Oregon are overgrazed.
+Repeated heavy grazing removes too much of the plants’ leaves, weakens the root structure and slows regrowth.
+As a result, less forage is available for grazing, and pastures are vulnerable to weed invasion, dusty or muddy conditions, and soil erosion.

-In contrast, a well-managed pasture with good ground cover provides abundant forage, space for recreation, strong competition against weeds and protection from water quality problems and other negative environmental consequences associated with horses.
+In contrast, a well-managed pasture with good ground cover provides abundant forage, space for recreation, strong competition against weeds and protection from water quality problems and other negative environmental consequences.
 These benefits are achieved through good grazing management and by regulating the amount of time horses spend on pastures.
-The best method to prevent pastures from being “beat up” on a small acreage is to make a dry lot a key part of your grazing strategy.
+The best way to protect against overgrazing on a small acreage is to make a dry lot a key part of your grazing strategy.

 The dry lot

-Using a dry lot is one of the best management tools to maintain pasture condition.
-A dry lot, sometimes called a paddock, is a small enclosure, such as a corral, pen or run, that serves as the horse’s outdoor living quarters when they should not or cannot be on the pasture.
-This area holds horses and prevents overgrazing of the pasture when grass is in short supply, prevents damage to the pasture when it is too wet or too dry and allows owners to control the amount of grass horses consume on a daily basis.
+A dry lot is one of the best management tools to maintain pasture condition.
+A dry lot, or paddock, is a small enclosure, such as a corral, pen or run, that serves as the horse’s outdoor living quarters when they should not or cannot be on the pasture.
+This area holds horses and prevents overgrazing when grass is in short supply, prevents damage to the pasture when it is too wet or too dry and allows owners to control the amount of grass horses consume.
 A dry lot is also useful for separating or confining animals.

 Options for dry lots

-A dry lot without additional footing material is often referred to as a “sacrifice area.”
-These lots usually are small areas that are sacrificed to benefit the remainder of the pasture.
-Sacrifice areas get “beat up” and become dusty or muddy, depending on the season, but they protect the rest of the property from the same fate.
+Without additional footing material, a dry lot is often referred to as a “sacrifice area.”
+These are small areas sacrificed to benefit the remainder of the pasture.
+Sacrifice areas get overgrazed and become dusty or muddy, depending on the season, but they protect the rest of the property from the same fate.
 This approach is very low cost.

 A dry lot can be more than a confinement area for horses when they are not on pasture.
-These areas can be designed for multiple use and might include, for example, a run from a horse stall, a small outdoor arena or a round pen for working or lunging.
+These areas can be designed for multiple uses and might include, for example, a run from a horse stall, a small outdoor arena or a round pen.

-Adding some type of footing to a dry lot keeps it drier during the wet season and dust-free during the dry season.
-Footing material provides a dry and stable surface on which horses can stand, exercise or both.
-Available footing materials vary by region, but the best materials maintain good drainage without compacting, while at the same time providing stability for the intended activities.
+Adding footing to a dry lot keeps it drier during the wet season and dust-free during the dry season.
+Common footings include stall mats, gravel, sand and coarse, shredded wood products.
+Available materials vary by region, but the best materials maintain good drainage without compacting, while providing stability for the intended activities.
 The goal is to have a safe, well-drained, all-weather surface.
-Common footings include gravel, sand and coarse, shredded wood products.

 Gravel drains well and provides a solid, level surface.
-Select an aggregate size that won’t contribute to stone bruising on the feet: 3/4- or 5/8-minus generally are used.
+Select an aggregate size that won’t contribute to stone bruising on the feet, such as 3/4- or 5/8-minus.

 Sand drains well and can provide a surface for working horses.
 It should be coarse and clean and contain very little fine-textured silt and clay.
 If horses are fed on the ground, however, sand colic can be a concern.